mynchieilao/bellabeat-case-study/README.md

 ```
 ![image](https://user-images.githubusercontent.com/62857660/136279088-a4c39b17-990b-4d7f-9092-7307d1c9a37b.png)

 From weekday's total asleep minutes, we can see the graph look almost **same** as the graph above!
-We can confirmed that most sleep data is also recorded during Tuesday to Thursday.
+We can confirm that most sleep data is also recorded during Tuesday to Thursday.
 This raised a question "how comprehensive are the data to form an accurate analysis?"

 ![image](https://user-images.githubusercontent.com/62857660/136279328-61059fcf-1554-478a-9dd6-680d243df486.png)